Last updated on December 4, 2024

 Best Morbid Cards

-#6.
-Predator’s Howl
+#8.
+Predator's Howl

-#5.
+#7.
 Skirsdag High Priest

 Sacrificing a creature and using Skirsdag High Priest at the end of turn to make a free 5/5 flier is very nice.

-#4.
+#6.
 Tragic Slip

-The gap between -1/-1 and -13/-13 is huge, so morbid plays a huge part in Tragic Slip’s effectiveness.
-Definitely play this if you’re playing EDH sacrifice-based decks since it gets around indestructible.
+The gap between -1/-1 and -13/-13 is huge, so morbid plays a huge part in Tragic Slipโs effectiveness.
+Definitely play this if you're playing EDH sacrifice-based decks since it gets around indestructible.

-There was a time that Tragic Slip was played in Modern before Fatal Push was printed.
+There was a time when Tragic Slip was played in Modern before Fatal Push was printed.
 It thrived on the abundance of X/1s like Noble Hierarch, Birds of Paradise, and Dark Confidant in the meta.

-#3.
+#4.
 Malicious Affliction

 Malicious Affliction is a Doom Blade that can be two with extra steps.
 It's just a regular Doom Blade without morbid, but it's a two-for-one with it.